chg-training/chg-training-resources/docs/statistical_modelling/introduction/reasoning.md

 - "making inferences" is the same thing as reasoning.
 - "having incomplete information" is the same thing as being uncertain.

-In the next sections we will investigate how 'uncertainty' is handled and quantified in statistics.
+In the next sections we will investigate how this uncertainty is handled and quantified in statistics.